-- Target an above average cash return yield for stockholders and unitholders. - Repurchase stock/units when value added. - Divest non-core or non-revenue generating assets. - Ensure adequate liquidity to operate the business while returning or investing excess cash. - Maintain debt levels and capital structure profile in line with or exceeding peer group. - Disciplined approach to managing corporate overhead and SG&A costs. - ❖ 2021 Investor Returns include \$492MM special dividend of \$4.89/share comprised of cash and shares in Delek US Holdings, Inc.
+- Target an above average cash return yield for stockholders and unitholders. - Repurchase stock/units when value added. - Divest non-core or non-revenue generating assets. - Ensure adequate liquidity to operate the business while returning or investing excess cash. - Maintain debt levels and capital structure profile in line with or exceeding peer group. - Disciplined approach to managing corporate overhead and SG&A costs. - CVR Energy declared a 1Q 2022 dividend of \$0.40 per share.
+On an annualized basis this represents the highest dividend yield among the independent refiners.